 We are an international offshore energy services company that provides specialty services to the offshore energy industry, with a focus on well intervention and robotics operations.
 We believe that focusing on these services should deliver favorable long-term financial returns.
-From time to time, we may make strategic investments that expand our service capabilities or add capacity to existing services in our key operating regions.
+From time to time, we may make strategic investments that expand our service capabilities and/or the regions in which we operate, or add capacity to existing services in our key operating regions.
 We expect our well intervention fleet to expand with the completion and delivery in 2019 of the Q7000, a newbuild semi-submersible vessel.
 Chartering newer vessels with additional capabilities, such as the three Grand Canyon vessels, should enable our robotics business to better serve the needs of our customers.
-From a longer-term perspective we also expect to benefit from our fixed fee agreement for the HP I, a dynamically positioned floating production vessel that processes production from the Phoenix field for the field operator until at least June 1, 2023.
-With the acquisition of certain oil and gas properties from Marathon Oil in January 2019, we expect improved utilization of our well intervention fleet in the Gulf of Mexico as we perform the plugging and abandonment of the acquired assets as our schedule permits, subject to regulatory timelines.
+From a longer-term perspective we also expect to benefit from our fixed fee agreement for the HP I, a dynamically positioned floating production vessel that processes production from the Phoenix field for the field operator, until at least June 1, 2023.
+With the acquisition of certain oil and gas properties from Marathon Oil in January 2019, we expect improved utilization of our well intervention fleet in the Gulf of Mexico as we perform the P&A of the acquired assets as our schedule permits, subject to regulatory timelines.

-In January 2015, Helix, OneSubsea LLC, OneSubsea B.V., Schlumberger Technology Corporation, Schlumberger B.V. and Schlumberger Oilfield Holdings Ltd. entered into a Strategic Alliance Agreement and related agreements for the parties' strategic alliance to design, develop, manufacture, promote, market and sell on a global basis integrated equipment and services for subsea well intervention.
+In January 2015, Helix, OneSubsea LLC, OneSubsea B.V., Schlumberger Technology Corporation, Schlumberger B.V. and Schlumberger Oilfield Holdings Ltd. entered into a Strategic Alliance Agreement and related agreements for the parties to design, develop, manufacture, promote, market and sell on a global basis integrated equipment and services for subsea well intervention.
 The alliance leverages the parties' capabilities to provide a unique, fully integrated offering to clients, combining marine support with well access and control technologies.
 We and OneSubsea jointly developed a 15,000 working p.s.i. intervention riser system ("15K IRS"), each owning a 50% interest.
 The 15K IRS was completed and placed into service in January 2018.
-Our total investment in the 15K IRS was approximately \$17 million.
-In October 2016, we and OneSubsea launched the development of our first Riserless Open-water Abandonment Module ("ROAM") for an estimated cost of approximately \$6 million for our 50% interest.
-At March 31, 2019, our total investment in the ROAM was \$5.6 million.
-The ROAM is expected to be available in 2019.
+In October 2016, we and OneSubsea launched the development of our first Riserless Open-water Abandonment Module ("ROAM"), each owning a 50% interest.
+Final acceptance testing on the ROAM has been completed and the system is currently expected to be available to customers in 2020.